Olson3R/vagrant-bootstrap/README.md

 9. Run your node apps

 # Notes
-1. The VM will be privately accessible under IP 192.168.30.10 by default
+1. The VM will be host-only accessible under IP 192.168.30.10 by default